Linuxfabrik/monitoring-plugins/INSTALL.md

 installs a dedicated SELinux policy module and labels the plugin files correctly.
 No extra steps are required.

-For the source tarball and Git installs, apply the minimal settings manually:
+For the source-zip and GitHub source installs, apply the minimal settings manually:

 ```bash
 sudo restorecon -Fvr /usr/lib64/nagios